 Naltrexone

-Brand names include Depade, ReVia (in a pill form), or Vivitrol (an injectable form).
+Brand names include Depade, ReVia (in pill form), or Vivitrol (in injectable form).
 Naltrexone is an opioid antagonist which will actively replace current opioid neurotransmitters in the brain.
 This effect blocks the user’s ability to feel the drugs.
 This also helps decrease the cravings for the drug, as it mimics some of the euphoric effects but at a much lower strength.
 Naltrexone is often used in detox and can be prescribed to someone once they have completed their detox treatment.

 Suboxone

 This form of treatment is most often used for opioid withdrawals as it helps manage cravings.
 It can also be used as ongoing medication-assisted treatment.
 It can also be used for individuals suffering from less severe withdrawals associated with stimulant withdrawals.
-Suboxone is often used in conjunction with as a taper.
+Suboxone is often used in conjunction with a taper.

 Antidepressants